mvysny/vok-helloworld-app-v8/web/src/main/resources/db/migration/README.md

+# Database Migration Files

-Lists SQL files which run database upgrade instructions.
+Lists SQL files which will allow you to keep your database structure up-to-date.
 Uses the [Flyway](https://flywaydb.org/) framework.

-Database is upgraded on every server boot, to ensure it's always up-to-date.
+Database is upgraded on every server boot (from the `Bootstrap` class), to ensure it's always up-to-date.
 See the [Migration Naming Guide](https://flywaydb.org/documentation/migrations#naming) for more details.